cr0hn/enteletaor/doc/source/advanced.rst

 Discovering passwords
 +++++++++++++++++++++

-We can try to discover remote passwords using enteleteaor.
+We can try to discover remote passwords using enteletaor.
 To do this, we need a wordlist with passwords that we want to test.
 If we don't have any wordlist we can use one of embedded.

 Basic usage
 ___________

-Using default options, enteleteaor se the wordlist ``10_million_password_list_top_1000``.
+Using default options, enteletaor se the wordlist ``10_million_password_list_top_1000``.

 .. code-block:: bash

-    # enteleteaor brute password -t 10.10.0.10
+    # enteletaor brute password -t 10.10.0.10
     [ * ] Starting Enteletaor execution
     [ * ]   - Detected 'Redis' server with 'auth'.
     [ * ]   - Starting bruteforcer using wordlist : '/Users/Dani/Documents/Projects/enteletaor/enteletaor_lib/resources/wordlist/10_million_password_list_top_1000.txt'